Mick Kaczorowski: American Stuffers (2012)

 Premiered on 5 January 2012 "American Stuffers" follows the happenings at the shop, located in the backyard of its owner and founder, Daniel Ross, in Romance, Ark., that specializes in giving its grieving clients a loving and lasting alternative to cremation or burial.
 Kaczorowski was the executive producer at animal planet and the TV series was produced under his guidance.

 Wild Amazon: Savage Realm (2011)

 Kaczorowski was the executive producer of TV documentary, Wild Amazon: Salvage Realm.

 Bite of the Living Dead (2011)

 Kaczorowski was the executive producer of this show.
 Premiered on 14 October 2011, the TV documentary showcases two victims of krait, a venomous snake's bite.
 The krait's venom causes the victim to suffer from "locked-in syndrome," where the body becomes paralyzed but the mind can still function.
 The plot set in a rural village of India and isolated region of Myanmar.
 The documentary portrays Joseph Bruno "Joe" Slowinski, Ph.D.
 (November 15, 1962 – September 12, 2001) an American herpetologist attempt to survive the bite of the deadly krait while working in an isolated region of Myanmar.

 The Bear Whisperer (2011)

-Kaczorowski was the executive producer for animal planet during development of this T.V.
-Show.
+Kaczorowski was the executive producer for animal planet during development of this TV show.